Changes to Mandatory Working at Heights Training Requirements

 Changes to the provider standard include updates to instructor requirements and the promotion of social inclusion and anti-racism.

-These changes were announced in tandem with an investment of $12.5 million in Ontario’s health and safety associations, which provide safety training and resources to Ontario workers and businesses.
+These changes were announced as an investment of $12.5 million in Ontario’s health and safety associations, which provide safety training and resources to Ontario workers and businesses.

 The changes to the Working at Heights Training Program Standard and the Working at Heights Training Provider Standard will come into effect on April 1, 2024.
 Current training programs will remain valid until that date.
 Workers with valid working at heights training will not be affected.